xdmvdlsvxz35927/notes/README.md

 # 2023-11-24
 - "Today's programming wisdom is to embrace simplicity and readability in your code.
 Writing clean, concise, and well-organized code not only makes it easier for others to understand and maintain, but also helps you avoid bugs and errors.
 Remember, code is read more often than it is written, so always strive to make it easy to read and understand."

+# 2023-11-25
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the principles of software development and design.
+By constantly learning and improving your skills, you will become a more valuable asset to your team or organization.

+Remember that programming is not just about writing code; it' s about solving problems and creating useful, efficient, user-friendly applications.
+To do this well, communicate effectively with your teammates, listen to their feedback, respect their opinions, but also have the courage to voice your own ideas and opinions.
+Through collaboration and teamwork, we can achieve better results.